 Make sure there are suitable facilities to prepare and serve food safely.
 Avoid the risk of contaminating food and make sure everyone handling food has the instruction or supervision needed.

 Make sure all participants will be safe and secure throughout the event.
 Have a think about whether you'll need crowd control measures of if you'll need any extra security plans if you're collecting cash at the event.

 If you have a raffle or prize draw, make sure tickets are all the same price and that you name the winner during the event.
 If you want to sell tickets at the more than one place and announce the winner later, you'll need a local lottery licence from your council.

 Collections on private property require the manager's or owner's written permission.
 Keep this with you while you're collecting.
 Public collections require a licence from the council, or the Metropolitan Police if you're in London.

-If you plan to sell alcohol at your event, you may need to complete a Temporary Event Notice.
-You can do this on the Gov UK website >
+If you plan to sell alcohol at your event, you may need to complete a temporary event notice.

 If you're planning an event that involves the general public, you are not covered on Centrepoint's insurance and will need to get your own public liability insurance.

 If you're holding your event at a place with public liability insurance (like a school or workplace), check the cover you'll need with them.

 When advertising your fundraiser, remember to include these words at the bottom of any advertising: